WordPress vs Squarespace: What You Need to Know in 2021

 These days, there are a lot of aspects of your marketing strategy that can distinguish you from your competitors and attract customers to your business, and having a great website is one of those aspects.
 But, it’s like your mother always said: looks aren’t everything.
 It’s what’s on the inside that counts.
 Your website needs to represent who you are, what you do and why you do it.
 In short, your website needs to be a representation of you—it is the digital representation of your company.

-Now, let’s break down the WordPress website side of the Squarespace vs WordPress argument.
+Now, let’s break down the WordPress website side of the Squarespace and WordPress site argument.

-WordPress has two main categories of options for users, and which category you fall into will change the nature of the Squarespace vs WordPress website design debate.
+A WordPress site has two main categories of options for users, and which category you fall into will change the nature of the Squarespace vs WordPress website design debate.

-WordPress, as a website builder, isn’t quite as easy to use as Squarespace and other drag-and-drop website builders, but it’s still fairly simple.
+WordPress, as a website builder, isn’t quite as easy to use as Squarespace and other drag-and-drop website builders and may have a bit of a learning curve, but it’s still fairly simple.
 The main difference is that your editing will happen behind the scenes, inside the content management system, as opposed to making changes on the displayed page.
-At the same time, while it is limited in how you can move things around on a page not having that drag-and-drop functionality makes for a much simpler website, code-wise, and better structure throughout, which can help boost your SEO.
+At the same time, while it is limited in how you can move things around on a page, not having that drag-and-drop functionality makes for a much simpler website, code-wise, and better structure throughout, which can help boost your SEO.

 So what does all of this mean?
-Essentially, a cheap website might seem like an attractive solution at first, but it comes with a number of hidden costs, whether that’s the money or time spent on the site itself or actual lost business from a reduction in quantity or quality of leads.
+Essentially, a cheap website might seem like an attractive solution at first, but it comes with a number of hidden cost per month factors, whether that’s the money or time spent on the site itself or actual lost business from a reduction in quantity or quality of leads.
 Building a website is like building a home: While you can probably put one together with pre-fab parts, having a team of experienced professionals build it from scratch is the better way to go.
-When it comes to comparing Squarespace vs WordPress or any other website builder, the answer is clear: a custom-designed WordPress site is going to be best for you, your customers and your business.
+When it comes to comparing WordPress vs Squarespace or any other website builder, the answer is clear: a custom-designed WordPress site is going to be best for you, your customers and your business plan.

 Contact us to learn more about WordPress website design from Timmermann Group.